NEW: Retired U.S. general: "The question is, what are we going to do about it?"

-- U.S. officials won't say whether they knew about the meeting
+U.S. officials won't say whether they knew about the large al Qaeda meeting

-U.S. officials aren't commenting on that, but every frame of the video is now being analyzed as a potential piece of intelligence.
+U.S. officials won’t comment on that, but every frame of the video is now being analyzed by the United States.

-In the middle of the clip, the man known as al Qaeda's crown prince, Nasir al-Wuhayshi, appears brazenly out in the open, greeting followers in Yemen.
-Al-Wuhayshi is the No. 2 leader of al Qaeda globally and the head of al Qaeda in the Arabian Peninsula, has said he wants to attack the United States.
+In the middle of the clip, the man known as al Qaeda’s crown prince, Nasir al-Wuhayshi, appears brazenly out in the open, greeting followers in Yemen.
+Al-Wuhayshi, the No. 2 leader of al Qaeda globally and the head of al Qaeda in the Arabian Peninsula, has said he wants to attack the United States.
 But in the video, he looks unconcerned that he could be hit by an American drone.

 In a speech to the group, al-Wuhayshi makes it clear that he’s going after the United States, saying “We must eliminate the cross. … The bearer of the cross is America!”

-They believe the highly produced video is recent.
-With some fighters' faces blurred, there is worry it signals a new round of plotting.
+U.S. officials believe the highly produced video is recent.
+With some fighters faces blurred, there is worry it signals a new round of plotting.

 Retired Gen. Mark Kimmitt said smaller al Qaeda affiliates are coalescing into a more organized base.